jacksongoode/NIME-proceedings-analyzer/README.md

 # [NIME](https://www.nime.org/) Proceedings Analyzer

-The NIME Proceedings Analyzer (PA) is a tool written in python to perform a bibliometric analysis of the New Interfaces for Musical Expression (NIME) proceedings archive.
+The NIME Proceedings Analyzer (PA) is a tool written in Python to perform a bibliometric analysis of the New Interfaces for Musical Expression (NIME) proceedings archive.

 The tool is includes four scripts: